Dr. Keith L. Magee with children at orphanage he founded in Cote d’Ivoire in 1999

-Magee is now the executive director of the National Public Housing Museum and Center for the Study of Housing and Society in Chicago, and a member of the White House African-American Clergy Network and the Massachusetts Council of Chaplains.
+Magee is now the director of the Social Justice Institute and a Senior Fellow in Culture and Justice at the University College London.
+Previously, Magee served as the executive director of the National Public Housing Museum and Center for the Study of Housing and Society in Chicago for five years, and on the White House African-American Clergy Network and the Massachusetts Council of Chaplains.
 He is also an internationally recognized lecturer and preacher on the African-American migration, the black church in America, and the HIV/AIDS crisis.
 And his service does not end at America’s borders.
 Magee also cofounded an orphanage in the Ivory Coast Republic for children infected with or affected by AIDS and was commissioned by the humanitarian organization Partners in Health to build an interfaith chapel and chaplaincy program for their hospital in Rwanda.

 Magee’s accomplishments, impressive in their own right, are even more so given the challenges he faced along the way.
 When he was eight months old, his parents separated and he never saw his mother again till age 14.
 He lived with his father and grandmother in a small bayou community in Franklinton, Louisiana, and spent weekends with his grandfather, who owned a grocery store in a neighboring town.
 While Magee never suffered from a lack of love or attention from the two men, he experienced cruelty at the hands of other children.
 “I knew lots of kids without a father,” he said, “but none without a mother, so kids would say, “Everyone has a mother but you.
 Nobody wanted you.”